 HelpGuide’s staff surveyed real users and personally tested Talkspace to rate the platform on therapist and psychiatrist quality, affordability, privacy and security, user experience, and effectiveness.

 Our sessions on Talkspace for both online therapy and online psychiatry were extremely positive.
-These results were largely mirrored in our surveys of Talkspace therapy and Talkspace psychiatry users.
-88 percent of Talkspace therapy users and 86 percent of Talkspace psychiatry users were satisfied or very satisfied with their experiences on the platform.
+These results were largely mirrored in our surveys of Talkspace therapy and Talkspace psychiatry users:

-Our staff tester felt that the first Talkspace therapist he matched with was an excellent fit.
-He said the therapist “seemed very understanding and empathetic,” and had a good sense of humor which helped put him at ease.
+We felt that the first Talkspace therapist we matched with was an excellent fit.
+He seemed very understanding and empathetic, with a good sense of humor.
 82 percent of the Talkspace users we surveyed also felt that their therapists were empathetic and understanding.

-Our tester’s first session lasted for longer than the scheduled hour and went beyond the usual intake questions that he expected in an initial session.
-He described it as “very productive” and appreciated the therapist’s insights and observations.
-The therapist offered some helpful CBT techniques and asked our tester to practice them before the next session.
+Our first session lasted for longer than the scheduled hour and went beyond the usual intake questions that we expected in an initial session.
+The session was productive, and we appreciated the therapist’s insights and observations.
+The therapist offered some helpful CBT techniques to practice before the next session.

 The subsequent sessions continued in an equally productive way.
-Each session felt quite loose and casual rather than structured and formal, which our tester appreciated.
-When he messaged his therapist between sessions with questions or updates, he received responses within a few hours.
+Each session felt quite loose and casual rather than structured and formal.
+When we messaged the therapist between sessions with questions or updates, we received responses within a few hours.

 86 percent of our survey respondents would use Talkspace again, and only two percent reported that they were less than satisfied with the quality of therapy.
 77 percent felt they’d made real progress towards their personal goals.
 “I have better coping skills and less anxiety,” reported one Talkspace user.
 “I feel more aware of my feelings and how to help myself,” said another.

-While our tester’s insurance check for online therapy took just moments to approve, it was a more complicated process when signing up for online psychiatry.
-Despite being covered for online psychiatry, Talkspace was unable to verify his insurance, even after he submitted his insurance card and ID.
-Rather than delay further, he chose to pay out of pocket instead.
+While our insurance check for online therapy took just moments to approve, it was a more complicated process when signing up for online psychiatry.
+Despite being covered for online psychiatry, Talkspace was unable to verify our insurance, even after we submitted an insurance card and ID.
+Rather than delay further, we chose to pay out of pocket instead.

-As with therapy, our tester was quickly matched with a psychiatry provider (this time, within just two hours).
-His provider was a psychiatric mental health nurse practitioner (PMHNP) and her earliest appointment available was over a week away.
+As with therapy, we were quickly matched with a psychiatry provider (this time, within just two hours).
+The provider was a psychiatric mental health nurse practitioner (PMHNP), and her earliest appointment available was over a week away.
 This long wait for an appointment wasn’t reflected in our survey of Talkspace psychiatry users.
 71 percent of respondents were able to make their first appointment within three days, 93 percent within six days.
 And it should be noted that when scheduling in-person psychiatry, wait times are often much longer.

-Our tester was impressed by his psychiatric provider, describing her as empathetic and understanding, easy to talk to, and “reassuringly thorough” in her assessment.
-The initial appointment included a crisis screening as well as a detailed assessment of symptoms and our tester’s medical history.
-“I appreciated how cautious my provider was about prescribing medication unnecessarily,” he reported.
-The nurse practitioner thought his symptoms might be due to an underlying physical health issue, so she recommended he get blood work done to start with.
-Again, our tester found this reassuring: ruling out underlying causes rather than simply prescribing medication seemed a responsible first step.
+We were impressed by the psychiatric provider.
+She was empathetic and understanding, easy to talk to, and reassuringly thorough in her assessment.
+The initial appointment included a crisis screening and a detailed assessment of symptoms and medical history.
+We appreciated how cautious the provider was about prescribing medication unnecessarily.
+The nurse practitioner recommended blood work to rule out underlying causes, rather than simply prescribing medication, seemed a responsible first step.

-While initial psychiatry appointments on Talkspace are scheduled for 60 minutes, our tester’s provider managed to cover everything in about half that time, without making him feel rushed in any way.
+While initial psychiatry appointments on Talkspace are scheduled for 60 minutes, the provider managed to cover everything in about half that time.
 At the end of the appointment, the nurse practitioner initially wanted to schedule a follow-up appointment in three weeks.
-However, once she realized he was paying out of pocket, she pushed that to four weeks to help him manage the expense—another thoughtful touch he appreciated.
+However, once she realized we were paying out of pocket, she pushed that to four weeks to help manage the expense—another thoughtful touch.

 Talkspace users we surveyed had similarly positive experiences with their providers and the quality of psychiatric care.
 84 percent of psychiatry users reported making real progress towards their goals.
 “I felt heard and validated throughout my entire Talkspace experience,” said one of the users we surveyed.”
 Talkspace felt like a modern, flexible way to get psychiatric care,” said another.